damc/football/README.md

 What is understood by a "good player"?
 Football is a team sport.
 Therefore how good the player is is defined as how much he increases the probability of a win of a team in which he plays.

-In other words, this program finds out which players increase the probability of a team winning the most.
+In other words, this program finds out which players increase the chances of a team winning the most.

+## Results

+You can find the results in the folder "results".

 ## Installation